PTIN Renewal 2026: The WISP Question Preparers Get Wrong

 The IRS template in Pub 4557 walks through the required content.
 A real WISP includes:

 The template is functional.
 It works best if you already understand the underlying technology and just need a structure.
-If you don’t, the template by itself is not enough — the controls have to actually exist.
+If you don’t, the template by itself is not enough.
+The controls have to exist.

 Working with tax preparers in West Texas, we see three patterns: